NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 ## Obtaining hashes securely {#sec-pkgs-fetchers-secure-hashes}

-Let's say Man-in-the-Middle (MITM) sits close to your network.
+It's always a good idea to avoid Man-in-the-Middle (MITM) attacks when downloading source contents.
-Then instead of fetching source you can fetch malware, and instead of the actual source hash, you get the hash of malware.
+Otherwise, you could unknowingly download malware instead of the intended source, and instead of the actual source hash, you'll end up using the hash of malware.
 Here are security considerations for this scenario:

 - `http://` URLs are not secure to prefetch hashes.

 - Upstream hashes should be obtained via a secure protocol.

-- `https://` URLs are secure when using `nix-prefetch-*` or for upstream hashes.
+- `https://` URLs give you more protections when using `nix-prefetch-*` or for upstream hashes.

-- `https://` URLs are secure relying on "trust on first use" *only if* you use one of the listed fake hashes.
+- `https://` URLs are secure when using the [fake hash method](#sec-pkgs-fetchers-updating-source-hashes-fakehash-method) *only if* you use one of the listed fake hashes.
-  If you use any other hash, `fetchurl` will pass `--insecure` to `curl` and may then degrade to HTTP in case of TLS certificate expiration.
+  If you use any other hash, the download will be exposed to MITM attacks even if you use HTTPS URLs.

 ## `fetchurl` and `fetchzip` {#fetchurl}